 - If your Medicare-approved procedure qualifies as an inpatient hospital stay (as many do), Medicare Part A will cover you.
-As is typical of Part A, as long as your stay is 60 days or less, your responsibility will be to pay the benefit period deductible ($1,556 in 2022).
+As is typical of Part A, as long as your stay is 60 days or less, your responsibility will be to pay the benefit period deductible.
 There may be other costs around the hospital stay that you and/or other parts of Medicare (often Part B) must cover.

 - If your Medicare-approved procedure qualifies as outpatient, Medicare Part B will cover you, although you may also owe the Part B deductible.
-As is typical of Part B, Medicare will pay 80% of costs after paying your annual deductible ($233 in 2022).
+As is typical of Part B, Medicare will pay 80% of costs after paying your annual deductible.
 You pay the other 20% in the form of coinsurance.

 - Costs under Part B can add up because it doesn’t feature an out-of-pocket maximum.
 If you have Parts A and B of Original Medicare, you can add a Medigap supplemental plan.
 All 10 standard Medigap plans pay at least 50% of Part B coinsurance, and two of them feature the protection of an out-of-pocket maximum.

 - If you have a Medicare Advantage plan — which replaces Parts A and B while offering at least the same coverage — then you already have an out-of-pocket maximum.
 Your financial responsibilities will vary based on your specific plan.